$80 $46 (save 43%)

 - Blazer – This retro sneaker was a basketball shoe that was first worn by George "The Iceman" Gervin.
 Adapted later on by skateboarders for its excellent grip, it continues to stay relevant today due to its timeless style, recognizable silhouette, and adequate comfort.

 - Air Foamposite One – Aside from the "Royal" colorway, the "Blackout" is also one of this kick's best selling colorways.
 Inspired by a fighter jet, it is the first sneaker with an upper made entirely from a one-piece synthetic material.

 - Air Yeezy – Apart from the controversy surrounding this partnership, the Air Yeezy is notable as it is the brand's first non-athlete collaboration (and a very successful one at that).
-Moreover, the kick's unconventionally stylish design with the help of Kanye's fame made it as one of the most coveted pairs by sneakerheads.
+Moreover, the unconventionally-designed Air Yeezy, with the help of Kanye's fame, made it as one of the most coveted pairs by sneakerheads.

 - Air Huarache – This running classic got rid of the unnecessary and added an unconventional outer cage that provided support and a secure fit.
 Black colorways are preferred for its simple yet futuristic appeal.

-- Air More Uptempo - Known for its eccentric silhouette this former basketball shoe, particularly the black/white/black colorway, is made famous by Scottie Pippen and appeared in the movie George of the Jungle.
+- Air More Uptempo - The eccentric Air More Uptempo, a former basketball shoe, is made famous by Scottie Pippen and appeared in the movie George of the Jungle.